moonorblue/KSTR/README.md

     }

-##Routes with scores, cateogries and metadata extracted from single user
+##Route with scores, cateogries and metadata extracted from single user

     {
       "route": [